General PoliciesAccessBorrowing PrivilegesCollection DevelopmentFinesInterlibrary LoanResearch & Reference ServicesStudy

 The Law Library is accessible to persons with disabilities.
 All elevators and rest rooms are wheelchair accessible.
 The Circulation staff will retrieve books from shelves and will assist with scanning and photocopying when needed.
 In-house telephones are available on each floor and may be used to request assistance.

-Any inquiries about specific needs or questions concerning Law Library access should be directed to Courtney Selby, Associate Dean for Library Services and Associate Professor of Legal Research, at [email protected].
+Any inquiries about specific needs or questions concerning Law Library access should be directed to Courtney Selby, Associate Dean for Library Services and Professor of Legal Research, at [email protected].

 The following library patrons may borrow circulating materials for use outside the Library: